smikitky/node-multi-integer-range/README.md

 ## Caveats

 **Performance Considerations**: This library works efficiently for large ranges as long as they're _mostly_ continuous (e.g., `1-10240000,20480000-50960000`).
-However, this library is not intended to be efficient with a heavily fragmentated set of integers which are scarcely continuous (e.g., random 10000 integers between 1 to 1000000).
+However, this library is not intended to be efficient with a heavily fragmented set of integers that are scarcely continuous (e.g., random 10000 integers between 1 to 1000000).

 **No Integer Type Checks**: Make sure you are not passing floating-point `number`s to this library.
 For example, don't do `normalize(3.14)`.
 For performance reasons, the library does not check if a passed number is an integer.
-Passing a float will result in an unexpected and unrecoverable behavior.
+Passing a float will result in unexpected and unrecoverable behavior.

 ## Development